ctnkyaumt/SplitWire-Turkey/.github/README_EN.md

 - **Services:** Shows the list of DPI bypass and tunneling related services installed by SplitWire-Turkey or by the user.

+- **Apply DNS and DoH settings on every installation:** Google DNS and Quad9 (with DoH enabled) are configured in all bypass method installations that can be performed within SplitWire-Turkey.
+You can disable automatic DNS and DoH configuration by turning off this switch.

 - **Remove All Services:** Removes all services in the list in the correct order, deletes drover files in the Discord folder and removes the WireSock Refresh Task Scheduler task.

 - **Revert DNS and DoH Settings:** Resets the DNS and DoH settings made when any installation in SplitWire-Turkey is performed, setting the DNS setting to "Automatic (DHCP)" and the DoH setting to "Off".